-From 1994 until July 21, 2005, China maintained a policy of pegging its currency, to the U.S. dollar at an exchange rate of roughly 8.28 yuan to the dollar.1 The Chinese central bank maintained this peg by buying (or selling) as many dollar-denominated assets in exchange for newly printed yuan as needed to eliminate excess demand (supply) for the yuan.
+From 1994 until 2005, China maintained a policy of pegging its currency, to the U.S. dollar at an exchange rate of roughly 8.28 yuan to the dollar.
+The Chinese central bank maintained this peg by buying (or selling) as many dollar-denominated assets in exchange for newly printed yuan as needed to eliminate excess demand (supply) for the yuan.
 As a result, the exchange rate between the yuan and the dollar basically stayed the same, despite changing economic factors which could have otherwise caused the yuan to either appreciate or depreciate relative to the dollar.
 Under a floating exchange rate system, the relative demand for the two countries' goods and assets would determine the exchange rate of the yuan to the dollar.
 Many economists contend that for the first several years of the peg, the fixed value was likely close to the market value.
 But in the past few years, economic conditions have changed such that the yuan would likely have appreciated if it had been floating.
-The sharp increase in China's foreign exchange reserves (which grew from \$403 billion in 2003 to \$1.5 trillion in 2007) and China's large trade surplus with the world (\$268 billion in 2007) are often viewed by critics of China's currency policy as proof that the yuan is significantly undervalued.
+The sharp increase in China's foreign exchange reserves (which grew from \$403 billion in 2003 to \$1.9 trillion as of September 2008) and China's large trade surplus with the world (\$262 billion in 2007) are often viewed by critics of China's currency policy as proof that the yuan is significantly undervalued.

-1 The official name of China's currency is the renminbi (RMB), which is denominated in yuan units.
+&lt;sup>1 The official name of China's currency is the renminbi (RMB), which is denominated in yuan units.
 Both RMB and yuan are used to describe China's currency.

 China Reforms the Peg.
 The Chinese government modified its currency policy on July 21, 2005.
-It announced that the yuan's exchange rate would become "adjustable, based on market supply and demand with reference to exchange rate movements of currencies in a basket" (it was later announced that the composition of the basket includes the dollar, the yen, the euro, and a few other currencies) and that the exchange rate of the U.S. dollar against the yuan would be immediately adjusted from 8.28 to 8.11, an appreciation of 2.1%.
-Unlike a true floating exchange rate, the yuan would be allowed to fluctuate by 0.3% on a daily basis against the basket.
+It announced that the yuan's exchange rate would become "adjustable, based on market supply and demand with reference to exchange rate movements of currencies in a basket" (it was later announced that the composition of the basket includes the dollar, the yen, the euro, and a few other currencies) and that the exchange rate of the U.S. dollar against the yuan was adjusted from 8.28 to 8.11, an appreciation of 2.1%.
+Unlike a true floating exchange rate, the yuan would be allowed to fluctuate by 0.3% (later changed to 0.5%) on a daily basis against the basket.

 Since July 2005, China has allowed the yuan to appreciate steadily, but very slowly.
 It has continued to accumulate foreign reserves at a rapid pace, which suggests that if the yuan were allowed to freely float it would appreciate much more rapidly.
 The current situation might be best described as a "managed float" - market forces are determining the general direction of the yuan's movement, but the government is retarding its rate of appreciation through market intervention.
-However, from July 21, 2005, to May 8, 2008, the dollar-yuan exchange rate went from 8.11 to 7.00, an appreciation of nearly 16%.
-The appreciation of the yuan may be having an effect on U.S.-China trade.
-From January-February 2008, U.S. imports from China rose by 3.3% over the same period in 2007, while U.S. exports to China shot up by 29.3%.
-According to the Bureau of Labor Statistics (BLS), prices for imports from China from March 2007 to March 2008, rose by 4%, the largest 12 month increase since the BLS began to publish such data in 2003.
+From July 21, 2005, to November 20, 2008, the dollar-yuan exchange rate went from 8.11 to 6.83, an appreciation of nearly 19%.
+The impact of the yuan's appreciation is unclear.
+From January-September 2008, U.S. imports from China rose by 6.6% over the same period in 2007, while U.S. exports to China rose by 17.5%.
+The price index for U.S. imports from China from September 2007 to September 2008, rose by 4.8% (compared to 14.5% for all imports).